This page contains information on the following. Click the link to jump to each topic:

 [No] person may be required by any jurisdiction to wear or to mandate the wearing of a face covering.

-The order says that businesses and other establishments may require employees or customers to wear masks.
+Although this language has since been superseded, GA-34 permitted counties in an area of high hospitalization, defined as Trauma Service Areas [PDF] that have had seven consecutive days where more than 15% of hospitalized patients are COVID patients, to implement local mask orders.
+GA-34 also explicitly stated that businesses and other establishments may require employees or customers to wear masks.
 It also allows law enforcement to enforce trespassing laws and remove individuals who refuse to wear a mask at a business that requires them.

 A list of areas with high hospitalizations can be found on the Department of State Health Services' website.